Which city is cheaper, Pocono Mountains or Atlanta?

-If you're trying to decide where to visit between Atlanta or Pocono Mountains, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Atlanta or Pocono Mountains, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Atlanta is a city rich in history but modern in its development and industry.
 It has a population of just under 500,000 with more than five million people living in the metropolitan area.
 It is also the ninth largest metropolitan area in the United States The city is rich in culture and was at the center of the civil rights movement.
 It is the capital of the state of Georgia, and was home to the 1996 Centennial Olympic Games.
 It has the world's busiest airport and arguably some of the country's worst traffic, but the residents are recognized for their friendly and welcoming nature and the city is lush with green trees and wonderful parks.